+4.8 Organic farming

 As for the management options, organic farming can reach a good trade-off between the instances of high SOC increase and reduced GHG emissions and is increasingly adopted by European farmers.
 Organic farming, as defined by the latest EU Regulation 2018/848, is “an overall system of farm management and food production that combines best environmental and climate action practices, a high level of biodiversity, the preservation of natural resources and the application of high animal welfare standards and high production standards in line with the demand of a growing number of consumers for products produced using natural substances and processes”.
-Reduced use of synthetic external inputs (mainly mineral fertilisers and pesticides) and augmented return of organic matter to the soil (through organic amendments and fertilisers, green manures, and crop residues) are the most relevant farming practices with respect to the objectives of SOC increase and reduced GHG emissions (Aguilera et al., 2015).
+Reduced use of synthetic external inputs (mainly mineral fertilizers and pesticides) and augmented return of organic matter to the soil (through organic amendments and fertilizers, green manures, and crop residues) are the most relevant farming practices with respect to the objectives of increasing SOC and reducing GHG emissions (Aguilera et al., 2015).
 Nevertheless, the magnitude of SOC increase and GHG reduction that organic farming management can achieve strongly depends on other variables, such as crop type and management intensity.
+Despite organic inputs are on average higher in organic than in conventional agriculture, often in this type of soil management there is a need to till the soil frequently in order to avoid the use of chemical herbicides to control weeds, and this can cause significant SOC losses by erosion and mineralization processes (Stavi et al., 2016).

-For example, data from Spain revised by Aguilera et al. (2015) showed how in rainfed cereals (wheat, barley), business as usual conventional management led to higher N2O emissions (mostly due to the exclusive use of mineral fertilisers) compared to organic management, while soil carbon sequestration rates were similar between both types of management practices (Aguilera et al., 2013b).
+Data from Spain revised by Aguilera et al. (2015) showed how in rainfed cereals (wheat, barley), business as usual conventional management led to higher N2O emissions (mostly due to the exclusive use of mineral fertilizers) compared to organic management, while soil carbon sequestration rates were similar between both types of management practices (Aguilera et al., 2013b).
 However, the low use of synthetic inputs under conventional legume management leads to similar GHGs balance when comparing with organic management.
 On the contrary, although SOC content could be increased by means of incorporating rice straw and manures to the soil in rice fields, the increase in CH4 emissions derived from these practices could not be overcome by the enhancement of SOC stock (Aguilera et al., 2015).
-As horticulture requires high input management in terms of irrigation, fertilizers and pesticides, there is a potential for increasing SOC stock and mitigate GHGs emissions when conversion to organic management is adopted.
-According to Aguilera et al. (2015) estimations, a decrease of 59% of GHGs emission while a three-fold increase in carbon stock can be reached per ha.
+As horticulture requires high input management in terms of irrigation, fertilizers and pesticides, there is a potential for increasing SOC stocks and mitigate GHGs emissions when conversion to organic management is adopted.
+According to Aguilera et al. (2015) estimations, a decrease of 59% of GHGs emission while a three-fold increase in SOC stock can be reached per ha when passing from conventional to organic management in horticultural cropping systems.

-Apart from all the above mentioned environmental limiting conditions for applying organic fertilizers, there are other important barriers such as the lack of access to manure or organic wastes and lack of technical know-how for proper processing of manure before applying it to the field, causing weed infestation and pest occurrence and/or increasing labour demand and costs of implementing it (Chinseu et al., 2018).

 5. Case studies and potential EIP-AGRI operational groups

-Hereby we identify interesting case studies concerning local adaptation of strategies intended for SOC increase in different pedoclimatic and agronomic conditions.
+Table 2 summarizes the results achieved by selected good practices tested in case studies concerning local adaptation strategies aimed to increase SOC in different pedoclimatic and agronomic conditions.
 For each case study, the most relevant research gaps are identified.
-As EIP OGs could actively contribute to complement research activities by implementing the most promising practices, through validation and data collection at field scale level, also ideas for potential OGs are illustrated.
+As EIP-AGRI OGs could actively contribute to complement research activities by implementing the most promising practices and collecting and validating data at farm level, also ideas for potential OGs are illustrated.

+Table 2 - Management practices and SOC: state of the art, identified good practices, research gaps, ideas for EIP-AGRI Operational Groups (OGs)

 5.1 Management of irrigated crops to increase SOC in dry climates